 The Marksman in Hackney was launched in May of 2015 by two veterans in the game, Tom Harris and Jon Rotheram – both former chefs of St John.
 Before teaming up at the Marksman, Harris ran One Leicester Street (now defunct), while Jon Rotheram was the executive chef at Jamie Oliver’s Fifteen.
-The refurbished boozer has all of the positive qualities of a great pub; great British food with wines of the world, with an array ales.
+The refurbished boozer has all of the positive qualities of a great pub; homely surroundings, great British food, with wines of the world, and an array ales.

-This starter was on the specials – ‘crumbed puff ball mushroom, sous vide egg, Tamworth cured pork shoulder’ – this was the description we received and it was pretty apt!
-The crumb was as crisp as you like, probably panko as say, with wonderful slithers of savoury cured ham so good that it could rub shoulders with the finest Jamón Ibérico!
+This starter was on the specials – ‘crumbed puff ball mushroom, sous vide egg, Tamworth cured pork shoulder’ – this was the description we received from our waiter and it was pretty apt!
+The crumb was as crisp as you like, probably panko, with wonderful slithers of savoury cured ham draped on the top.
+It was so good that it could rub shoulders with the finest Jamón Ibérico.

 When did I go?
 Sept 2016